Some posts contain compensated links. Please read this disclaimer for more info.

 You’ll find the Romanian UNESCO sites all over the country, from the inland mountains to the Black Sea coast, near its far northern border and in its most southwestern corner.
 They include all major Romania characteristics and features, such as the Danube River and ancient beech forests, and historic cities and numerous churches.

 One of Europe’s many gorgeous medieval towns, Sighișoara is one of the top attractions in Romania.
 Home to no more than 30,000 people, it’s in the famous region of Transylvania.
 Sighișoara is the birthplace of Vlad III the Impaler, the person Bram Stoker based his famous Dracula novel.

 There’s more to Sighișoara and Transylvania than vampirical history, though.
 More than 800 years old, the town is part of the historic Saxon region, a major cultural center of Transylvanian Saxons.
 It’s this rich Saxon history that made UNESCO designate Sighișoara as World Heritage in 1999.

-Although not all that big, Sighișoara has several remarkable sights, great examples are its fortified town walls, several defensive towers, a handful of churches and more than 150 buildings that are at least 300 years old.
-The latter include the Sighișoara City Hall, the Venetian House, the Stag House and the House of Vlad Dracul (the father of Vlad III the Impaler).
+Although not all that big, Sighișoara has several remarkable sights; significant examples are its fortified town walls, several defensive towers, a handful of churches, and more than 150 buildings at least 300 years old.
+The latter include the Sighișoara City Hall, the Venetian House, the Stag House, and Vlad Dracul’s House (the father of Vlad III the Impaler).